Multivrucht/UNO-Python/readme.md

   - Built-in custom configuration error checking and correction
 - Command-line interface (for now!)
 - Event-driven architecture, using an "observer pattern" to track game events
-- The implementation focuses on modularity, extensibility, and clean code practices (check the limitations section)
+- The implementation focuses on modularity, extensibility, and clean code practices (but there is still plenty of room for improvement, check the limitations section)

 **Current Limitations**
 - Text-Only Interface: Currently only works in command-line, which isn't very exciting visually.
 Will be refactored later on to include UI.
 - Error messages: These are mostly print based due to the current UI nature
 - Typehinting errors: While the code works correctly and has proper failsafes, some typehint errors might indicate some less optimal code, fixing this would be right thing to do
 - Better interfacing for main game object: The main game object is passed on more than I like as an object, which is dangerous and should be avoided.
-This requires proper interfacing.
+This requires proper interfacing
 - Save/loading: Currently partially implemented
 - Card effect validation: Currently effect validaiton is in the card class, not in the validation method.
 This is a refactor relic of a previous implementation decision
-- Builder/factory: Not properly implemented the builder and factory pattern, does not support extensibility of new cards
+- Builder/factory: Not properly implemented the builder and factory pattern, does not allow for easy addition of new cards yet
+- Inconsistent code commenting; not necessarily a limitation but I am trying out various code commenting methods.
+I will settle on one method in future versions.

 **Refactor Plans:**